-Risk management plays an integral part in helping ensure ACCA achieves its vision to be #1 in developing the accountancy profession the world needs.
+Risk management plays an integral part in helping ensure that ACCA achieves its vision to be #1 in developing the accountancy profession the world needs.

-We consider risk accross three broad types:
+We consider risk across three broad types:

 - risks to the accountancy profession and the value that accountancy brings to society

 - risks to (the needs of) members and future members